Northwest Health and Human Rights (NWHHR)

 Northwest Health and Human Rights (NWHHR) delivers medical, psychological, and legal assistance to torture survivors in King County, WA.
 NWHHR is a partnership between Harborview Medical Center, Lutheran Community Services Northwest, and Northwest Immigrant Rights Project.
 For over twenty years each partner has delivered expert care to survivors of torture and trauma so that they can gain safety and heal from the wounds of violence.
 We provide free legal service for those who have been tortured and are seeking asylum, as well as medical and mental health care for the wounds of torture.

-In our first two years, NWHHR served over 400 clients from over 40 different countries.
+In three years, NWHHR has served over 600 clients from 60 countries.

 Northwest Health and Human Rights works to make sure torture survivors do not have to suffer any more than they already have.
 To accomplish that we provide holistic services designed to address the most common needs that survivors have.
 Our goals include:

 - A legal avenue to safety – Every survivor seeking asylum should have legal representation to help ensure they are not deported back to a country where they could be imprisoned or even killed.

 - Medical care – Torture has long-term effects on the human body that need both ongoing primary care and specialty treatment.
 Every survivor should get the care they need to heal.

 - Mental health care – Survivors often experience nightmares, flashbacks, a sense of isolation, profound sadness, and more.
 Every survivor who wants it should have supportive mental health services at no cost.

 - Self-Sufficiency– Whenever possible survivors are routed to employment and other services to help promote self-sufficiency.